-The first dataanalyzed by IGEC-2 covered a six month period May-November 2005 when no other gravitational-wave observatory was operating [9].
+The first data analyzed by IGEC-2 covered a 6 month period-May-November 2005 when no other gravitational-wave observatory was operating [9].
 This initial search included data from AURIGA, EXPLORER and NAUTILUS; ALLEGRO data quality flags were delayed and it was decided to use ALLEGRO data only for follow-up of any interesting events.
 As a result of the upgrades made after IGEC-1, the IGEC-2 detectors showed excellent duty factor and stability.
 During this period, the three analyzed detectors had an average duty factor of almost 90%, and the 180 days of observation produced 130 days of three-fold operation, almost as many as the earlier 4-year IGEC-1 data run.
-Figure 2 shows the stability and high duty factor for the IGEC-2 detectors during this 180 day period.
+Figure 2 shows the stability and high duty factor for the IGEC-2 detectors during this 180 days period.
 The collaboration currently has a substantially larger set of data from 2006 to analyze.
 It is hoped that the data from ALLEGRO will be included in this analysis.

 Figure 2.
 Strain sensitivity (noise level for a broadband source) versus time for the IGEC-2 detectors for the six month period between May and November 2005.
 The detectors showed excellent stability and up-time.
-(Figure courtesy of the IGEC-2 Collaboration and Physical Review [9].)
+(Figure courtesy of the IGEC-2 Collaboration [9] and reprinted with permission from Astone P et al Phys.
+Rev. D 76 102001 (2007).
+Copyright 2007 by the American Physical Society.)

 In spite of these successes, IGEC-2 has a cloudy future.
 Interferometric detectors (most notably LIGO) have now passed the sensitivity of bar detector and are beginning to approach them in observation time, making upper limits from generalized searches with the IGEC bar detectors significantly less interesting.
 (Note: searches for gravitational waves from extraordinary astrophysical events, such as a near-by supernova, can still be of great interest, particularly given less than full time coverage by interferometric detectors.)
 As a result, the supporting agencies have begun to limit or reduce the funding for bar detectors.
-NIOBE ceased operations in 2002, and it did not join IGEC-2.
+NIOBE ceased operations in 2002 and it did not join IGEC-2.
 More recently, it was announced in April 2007 that the ALLEGRO detector would also soon cease operation, so its further participation in IGEC-2 will be restricted to previously collected data.
-AURIGA, EXPLORER, and NAUTILUS continue to operate, but their continued funding will be evaluated annually.
+AURIGA, EXPLORER and NAUTILUS continue to operate, but their continued funding will be evaluated annually.